Laurien Hoos: Biography

 After the summer she started doing extra long jump training sessions and later she also got extra high jump and hurdle jump sessions.
 In 2004, she did not take part in any notable tournaments, but she did manage to become the best Dutch athlete at the European Cup meeting in Hengelo where she improved her personal best to 5631 points.
-At the en d of the year she broke up with coach Peter Winkel and found a new coach in the person of Joseph Sweeney.
+At the end of the year she broke up with coach Peter Winkel and found a new coach in the person of Joseph Sweeney.

 The training sessions became even more intense and the progression was visible straight away.
 At the 5 nations tournament in Clermont-Ferrand in February 2005 she improved her personal best at four out of five pentathlon disciplines and improved her pentathlon record with 300 points.
 Due to this result she was invited to take part in the European Indoor Championships in Madrid where she reached a 10th position.
 At the Dutch National Championships she won the gold medal at the 60m hurdles.
 The European Indoor Championship result gave her an invitation for the heptathlon meeting in Götzis where her personal best of 5631 was far beyond the other invited athletes.
 During the event Hoos impressed with a massive score of 6214 points, bringing her straight among the world class performers and even breaking Karin Ruckstuhl's national record.
 Ruckstuhl however also improved her personal best during the same event and gained even more points than the Hoos's final result.
 Still she could consider herself as the Dutch 2nd athlete at the heptathlon.
 At the end of 2004 she was 97th in the World rankings, but after her performances in Gotzis she was 9th in the World and was she the athlete to beat at the European Under-23 Championships in Erfurt.
 In Erfurt she was capable of performing to her standards and she won the gold medal with a new personal best score of 6291 points.
 Besides winning the gold she also broke the Championship record as well as the Dutch national under-23 record.
 During the event in Götzis she also reached the limits for the World Championships that were held in Helsinki.
 During the second event, the high jump, she suffered an injury and had to cancel the rest of the event.